 Dear Senators Burr and Tillis:

 On Sunday, October 1, 2017, 58 victims were senselessly massacred and nearly 500 victims were injured in Las Vegas in the deadliest mass shooting in modern U.S. history.
+On November 5th, 26 people were killed in Sutherland Springs, TX, and between 12 to 14 of the people killed or injured in the attack were children.

 With easy access to military-style assault weapons, high capacity ammunition magazines, and bump stocks, one man turned a place of celebration and joy at a music festival into a war zone filled with terror, devastation and terrible loss.
+Another man destroyed an entire community in a place of worship.

 Military-style semi-automatic assault weapons are designed to efficiently kill as many people as possible in the shortest amount of time available.
 There is absolutely no reason for assault rifles, assault pistols, and assault shotguns to be sold on the civilian market.